BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 __DecoratorNodes__ is similar to the ControlNode, but it can have only a single child.

-__ActionNodes__ are leaves and do not have children.
+__ActionNodes__ are leaves and do not have any children.
 The user should implement their own ActionNodes to perform the actual task.

-__ConditionNodes__ are equivalent to ActionNodes, but they are always atomic, i.e. they must not return RUNNING.
+__ConditionNodes__ are equivalent to ActionNodes, but they are always atomic and synchronous, i.e. they must not return RUNNING.
 They should not alter the state of the system.

 ![UML hierarchy](images/TypeHierarchy.png)